BloomTech-Labs/code-your-dreams-fe/README.md

 - Login to the app with a super admin account.
   - Verify that app is forwarded to the Courses page.
+  - Verify that "Code Your Dreams Admin" appears in the header.
 - Click on the Admin page link.

 #### Superuser admin